Middle School Curriculum

 Classes meet five days/week for the whole year, unless otherwise indicated.

-Bible 7 –Students in Bible 7 study the book of Proverbs, focusing on the source of true wisdom, our Heavenly Father.
+Bible 7 – This course is a study of the book of Proverbs, focusing on the source of true wisdom, our Heavenly Father.
 As the students study the concepts beautifully laid out in Proverbs, they then dig into other parts of Scripture to see how those concepts were lived out well or maybe not so well.
 Then the exciting part happens – exploring what these concepts look like in their own lives; how does God want me to live?
+Students will also read and Gospel of Luke and work on improving study skills.

 English 6 is the introductory year of a three-year middle school curriculum designed to give students the foundation in English grammar, usage, mechanics, and vocabulary necessary for success in high school.
 The class has four elements woven into the course: grammar, writing, vocabulary, and literature.
-Using English 6, Writing and Grammar produced by BJU Press, Wordly Wise 3000 published by Educators Publishing Service, and As Full as the World by BJU Press along with other resources, this course presents an overview of the fundamentals of standard English.
-Woven into this course is a Christian world view that how affects both the “why” and the “how” of the study of English.
+Using Teaching Writing: Structure and Style by the Institute for Excellence in Writing, Wordly Wise 3000 published by Educators Publishing Service, and As Full as the World by BJU Press along with other resources, this course presents an overview of the fundamentals of standard English.
+Woven into this course is a Christian world view that affects both the “why” and the “how” of the study of English.

 English 7 is the second year of a three-year middle school curriculum designed to give students the foundation in English grammar, usage, mechanics, and vocabulary necessary for success in high school.
-Using Writing and Grammar 7 produced by BJU Press, Wordly Wise 3000 published by Educators Publishing Service, and Explorations in Literature by BJU Press along with supporting worksheets and other materials, this course presents an overview of the fundamentals of standard English.
-Woven into this course is a Christian world view that how affects both the “why” and the “how” of the study of English.
+Using Teaching Writing: Structure and Style by the Institute for Excellence in Writing, Wordly Wise 3000 published by Educators Publishing Service, and Explorations in Literature by BJU Press along with supporting worksheets and other materials, this course presents an overview of the fundamentals of standard English.
+Woven into this course is a Christian world view that affects both the “why” and the “how” of the study of English.

 English 8 is the third year of a three-year middle school curriculum designed to give students the foundation in English grammar, usage, mechanics, and vocabulary necessary for success in high school.
 Using Writing and Grammar 8 produced by BJU Press, English from the Roots Up by Joegil Lundquist, and Excursions in Literature by BJU Press along with supporting worksheets and other materials, this course reviews and reinforces the fundamentals of standard English.
 Repeated in this course is a Christian world view and how it relates to the study of English.

-Middle School Math I – covers math concepts such as number sense, addition, subtraction, multiplication, division, fractions, decimals, graphs, story problems and an introduction to geometry and equations.
+Middle School Math I covers math concepts such as number sense, addition, subtraction, multiplication, division, fractions, decimals, graphs, story problems and an introduction to geometry and equations.
 It is designed to develop problem-solving skills and increase skill in computation.
 Principles from the Bible are integrated throughout the book, emphasizing that math is an important tool for making wise use of God’s creation.
 To be successful in this class and math classes that follow, students need to have a quick memory recall of basic addition, subtraction, multiplication and division facts.
-Sixth grade students in this course are beginning the Algebra II track.

-Middle School Math III covers math concepts such as whole numbers, decimals, number theory, fractions, percents, rational numbers, equations, area and volume, integers, story problems, and an introduction to algebra and geometry.
+Middle School Math III covers math concepts such as whole numbers, decimals, number theory, fractions, per cents, rational numbers, equations, area and volume, integers, story problems, and an introduction to algebra and geometry.
 Problem solving skills and the applications of math to real life are emphasized.
 Bible verses are interwoven throughout the text to provide a framework for a Christian viewpoint.
 To be successful in this class and math classes that follow, students need to have a quick memory recall of basic addition, subtraction, multiplication, and division facts.
-Sixth grade students in this course are beginning the Calculus track.

 Pre-Algebra is a very complete pre-algebra course.
 Students will be well prepared for Algebra I. Specific topics include operations with integers, order of operations, simplifying algebraic expressions, evaluating algebraic expressions, solving algebraic equations, solving algebraic inequalities, arithmetic sequences, geometric sequences, proportions, scientific notation, percent application problems, graphing on the coordinate plane, graphing linear functions, linear function application problems, probability, statistics, permutations, combinations, radicals, perimeter, area, and volume.